andrewacashner/hearingfaithms/chapters/chapter-2.md

 incapacity to acquire faith, *despite* the sense of hearing.

-This Corpus Christi mystery play (*auto sacramental*), was performed in 1634 to inaugurate Philip IV's new palace-retreat, the Buen Retiro [@Calderon:Retiro].
+This Corpus Christi mystery play (*auto sacramental*), was performed in 1634 to inaugurate Philip IV's new palace-retreat, the Buen Retiro.
+[@Calderon:Retiro]
 The play glorifies the Spanish monarch as the guardian of faith---since one cannot say *Felipe* without saying *Fe* (ll.
 XXX).
 Having thus named the allegorical character of the King, the playwright even